UserMeMano/Manoharan_M/README.md

 ---

 ## 💼 Professional Summary
-Highly experienced **Senior Software Engineer** with **11+ years** of hands-on experience across **frontend development, DevOps, and IT infrastructure management**.
+Highly experienced **Senior Technical Lead - Software Engineer** with **12+ years** of hands-on experience across **frontend development, DevOps, and IT infrastructure management**.
 Specialized in building pixel-perfect, cross-platform UIs with **React Native and ReactJS**, and developing scalable enterprise applications.
 Skilled in **full-cycle software development, microservices, CI/CD, cloud platforms (Azure, AWS, GCP), and monitoring solutions**.
 Adept at delivering **secure, high-performing applications** with a strong focus on **automation, optimization, and system reliability**.

 ---